schbz/ClautoHotkey/README.md

 4. Provide complete, working examples
 5. Help users understand key concepts when asked for it
 6. Try to use an object-oriented coding style
+7. Use the adash library to make coding more efficient

 ## Writing Style